Election officials reject Arkansas recreational marijuana ballot title

 Despite Arkansans having exceeded the number of signatures needed to qualify for the November ballot, the proposal that would have allowed people 21 and older to have up to an ounce of cannabis was denied.

+The lawyer for Responsible Growth Arkansas said they will now appeal this decision to the state's Supreme Court.

+Steve Lancaster, counsel for Responsible Growth Arkansas, said, "We believe that once our arguments are heard before a court of law, we will successfully place this issue before the voters of Arkansas on November 8th.
+The amendment is sound, and we feel confident that will be the ruling of the courts."

-The denial comes a day after the Arkansas Secretary of State's office gave a notification of sufficiency for the signatures.
+The denial came a day after the Arkansas Secretary of State's office gave a notification of sufficiency for the signatures.

+"With the support of almost 200,000 Arkansans already, public polls showing strong support for likely passage, and the incredible grassroots momentum we see growing around this issue every day, we believe this needs to be put before the voters of Arkansas.
+We are fully committed to arguing the merits of the amendment and ensuring that happens," Lancaster added.

 Over 192,000 signatures were submitted in early July for the proposal, which exceeded the 89,151 signatures needed.